[custom-mapping map_id=”6271″ height=”300″]

 Viceroy is considered one of the cool kids in the hotel industry, with hip luxury properties in such far flung places as Snowmass, Saint Lucia and Riviera Maya.
-Their spot in Manhattan is a great location, right on 57th between 6th and 7th – perfect for my recent business trip.
+The Viceroy Central Park New York is a great location in Manhattan, right on 57th between 6th and 7th – perfect for my recent business trip.

 At first glance, the Viceroy New York could be overlooked.
 The front entrance/awning is understated, the lobby non-descript and the front desk pretty compact.
 As with all things in New York City, space is at a premium and they make the most of smaller quarters.
 This is true of the Viceroy as well, but they ovecome it.
 Like the Schrager hotels such as Royalton, Hudson and that gang, what the Viceroy lacks in space it makes up for in style.